 If you ever click on these broken links, it will only redirect you to a 404 page that doesn’t exist.
 Here are a few reasons why it sends you to 404 pages,

-- The URL or Permalink Structure is recently changed.
+• The URL or Permalink Structure has recently changed.

 Why Remove Broken Links from Website?

-Broken links or also known as dead links are bad for SEO and removing them can be a good practice of SEO.
-If you send your visitors to the broken links on websites rather than the content you’re promising for, then it creates frustrations in visitors and also shows the false value of your brand.
+Broken links also known as dead links, are bad for SEO, and removing them can be a good practice of SEO.
+If you send your visitors to the broken links on websites rather than the content you’re promising, then it creates frustration in visitors and also shows the false value of your brand.

-So it should be good if we remove dead links from our website and schedule to check every link of our website monthly or weekly.
-And if you’re running a large website and not sure how to check links automatically, then this guide is for you.
+So it would be good if we remove dead links from our website and schedule to check every link of our website monthly or weekly.
+If you’re running a large website and not sure how to check links automatically, then this guide is for you.

-In this guide, we’ll share some best practices which really help you to uncover every dead or broken link and helps you in fixing them.
+In this guide, we’ll share some best practices that really help you to uncover every dead or broken link and help you in fixing them.

 Dr. Link Check is one of the best tools for finding and fixing broken links on your website.
 As you know, broken links are bad for businesses, so it provides an easy option through which you can find and fix broken links on your website without any hassle.